mathjax/MathJax/CONTRIBUTING.md

 ## Reporting An Issue

-If you're about to raise an issue because think you've found a problem with MathJax, or you'd like to make a request for a new feature in the codebase, or any other reason… please read this first.
+If you're about to raise an issue because you think you've found a problem with MathJax, or you'd like to make a request for a new feature in the codebase, or any other reason… please read this first.

 The GitHub issue tracker is the preferred channel for [bug reports](#bug-reports), [feature requests](#feature-requests), [change requests](#change-requests) and [submitting pull